 Can security guards follow you?

-There is not a law against security guards of the opposite gender from searching people, when only outer clothing such as jackets are removed.
-However, it is common practise that security guards of the same gender search individuals, for example when entering a venue.
+There is not a law against security guards of the opposite gender from searching people when only outer clothing such as jackets are removed.
+However, it is common practice that security guards of the same gender search individuals, for example when entering a venue.
 Therefore, there are normally multiple security officers of both genders for larger events.

-Does a security guards have the right to search you, and can security guards search your bag?
+Does a security guard have the right to search you, and can security guards search your bag?

 Can you defend yourself against a security guard?